Examples of Planning drawings in Design & Technology

 Cutting, Shaping & Forming methods for Metal

 It can be helpful for Design & Technology students to have an understanding of how to cut, drill, and shape metal.
 This article summarises basic metalworking methods and practical techniques.
 Metal can be marked out with a scriber, which scratches the surface (shown left) and a steel ruler or try square.
-A center punch can be used to make … Read more
+A center punch can be used to mark … Read more

 Finishing Methods for Metal